thiagosindra/higher-resolution-hypothesis/docs/hrh-paper.md

 ### Synaptic Density and Individual Variability

 Post-mortem and imaging studies frequently report increased local synaptic density or spine counts in portions of autistic cortex.
-Within the DPM, this density is interpreted not as uniform excess but as **region-specific retention of microbranches**—areas where pruning remained incomplete.
+Within the DPM, this density is interpreted not as uniform excess but as **region-specific persistence and collateral proliferation**—areas where pruning remained incomplete or where new synapses continued to stabilize beyond early development.
 These locally dense fields supply the substrate for higher-resolution encoding: more receptive elements sampling finer differences within the same sensory or cognitive domain.

 However, this is **not an all-or-none trait**.
 Some autistic individuals show pronounced density in temporal or sensory cortices; others display near-typical profiles or even reduced density in association regions.
 Such variability mirrors the heterogeneity of autistic perception itself—some experience visual hypersharpening, others auditory or interoceptive amplification.
 The DPM predicts exactly this pattern: each person's branching topology defines where higher resolution emerges and where efficiency is preserved.